 In addition to the more commonly known uses for dry ice, it has been successfully used in many other ways including:

 Dry ice is sold by the pound at the Summit Ice House in block or pellet form.
 There is a 50 lb. minimum order quantity on all dry ice orders.
-Please allow 24 hours notice.
+Please place all dry ice orders one week in advance.

 Each year, dry ice is available at the Summit Ice House for Halloween.
 Using dry ice to create that unique and spooky atmosphere will make your next Halloween party one to remember!